-If you die before you receive all of the amounts in your Roth IRA, payments from your Roth IRA will be made to your beneficiary(ies).
+If you die before you receive all of the amounts in your IRA, payments from your IRA will be made to your beneficiary(ies).
 We have no obligation to pay to your beneficiaries until such time we are notified of your death by receiving a valid death certificate.

-You may designate one or more persons or entities as beneficiary(ies) of your Roth IRA.
+You may designate one or more persons or entities as beneficiary of your IRA.
 This designation can only be made on a form provided by or acceptable to us, and it will only be effective when it is filed with us during your lifetime.
 Each beneficiary designation you file with us will cancel all previous designations.
-The consent of a beneficiary(ies) shall not be required for you to revoke a beneficiary designation.
-If you have designated both primary and contingent beneficiaries and no primary beneficiary(ies) survives you, the contingent beneficiary(ies) shall acquire the designated share of your Roth IRA.
-If you do not designate a beneficiary, or if all of your primary and contingent beneficiary(ies) predecease you, your spouse will be the beneficiary, or if there is no spouse living at the time of your death your estate shall be the beneficiary.
+The consent of your beneficiary(ies) will not be required for you to revoke a beneficiary designation.
+If you have designated both primary and contingent beneficiaries and no primary beneficiary or if all of your primary and contingent beneficiaries predecease you, your spouse will be the beneficiary, or if there is no spouse living at the time of your death, your estate will be the beneficiary.